 What Is Voice Agent Observability?

-Voice agent observability is the production discipline of tracing, measuring, and debugging AI voice agents across ASR, LLM reasoning, tool calls, turn detection, and TTS.
+Voice agent observability is the production discipline of tracing, measuring, and debugging AI voice agents across ASR, LLM reasoning, tool use, turn detection, and TTS.
 It appears in live call traces, simulation reports, and eval pipelines where a single user turn spans audio, transcript, model, tool, and spoken-response stages.
 FutureAGI connects traceAI:livekit and traceAI:pipecat spans with evaluator scores so teams can locate whether a failure came from audio, latency, reasoning, or task execution.
+With speech-to-speech models (GPT-5.x Realtime, Gemini 3 Live) collapsing what used to be three separate spans into one, observability has had to evolve: the new failure surface is hidden state inside the speech-to-speech model that you can’t decompose by stage anymore. so quality evals on the audio out matter more than ever.

 Voice-agent failures rarely stay inside one layer.
 A caller says “move my cardiology appointment to Friday”; ASR hears “cancel my cardiology appointment”; the LLM reasons over the wrong transcript; the scheduling tool makes a destructive update; TTS speaks a confident confirmation.
 The incident may look like a tool bug, but the root cause was an upstream transcript error and no trace linking audio, transcript, tool call, and call outcome.